khulnasoft-lab/design.khulnasoft.com/contents/components/card.md

 #### Loading

-While the page is loading, cards should use skeleton loader.
-See example and more info [here](https://design.gitlab.com/components/skeleton-loader).
+While the page is loading, cards should use the [skeleton loader component](/components/skeleton-loader).

 ## Design Specifications